Anthropology - Bachelor of Arts

 This course focuses on the anthropological study of language and communication.
 It examines the analytical methods and theory used in linguistic anthropology.

-Prerequisites: Minimum grade of C- in a 100-level course in ANTH.
+Prerequisites: A minimum grade of C- in a 100-level ANTH course.

 ANTH 209